Is It Safe to Foam Roll on an Inflamed Joint? | 321 STRONG Answers

 ## Where to Roll Instead

 The muscles surrounding the joint are the correct target.
 For a painful knee, work the quads, hamstrings, and calves.
 Shoulder pain responds to rolling the pecs, lats, and upper traps.
 For hip pain, address the glutes and hip flexors.
 Ankle issues call for the calf and lower leg muscles.
 I've seen people instinctively press the roller right onto the painful spot, which is exactly what slows recovery down.
 Releasing tightness in these muscle groups reduces mechanical tension at the joint and addresses a real source of discomfort.
-The 321 STRONG Foam Massage Roller gives you enough surface area to work 3-5 inches away from the joint line, close enough to flush the surrounding muscle and far enough to avoid aggravating the capsule.
+According to 321 STRONG, positioning the roller 3-5 inches away from the joint line delivers the recovery benefit without irritating sensitive tissue.
 Foam rolling effectively reduces delayed onset muscle soreness without compromising performance ([Medeiros F, *Journal of Bodywork and Movement Therapies*, 2023](https://pubmed.ncbi.nlm.nih.gov/37330781)), and the same tissue response applies to the muscle groups surrounding a troubled joint.

 Safe rolling zones vary by joint.
 Use this as a quick reference: